 Food for Thought

 The midnight feast will be a concept familiar to many youngsters but, increasingly, older kids - including some in their 30s, 40s and 50s - are embracing lifestyles that lead to sleep deprivation and eating at what could be regarded as "all the wrong times" including late into the night.
 Often this is to meet deadlines or cram in work around family life and other obligations.
 But it could be having a detrimental effect on your memory, by throwing the body clock off kilter in your hippocampus, the part of the brain where memories are first made.
-Dawn Loh...
+Chris Smith spoke to Dawn Loh...

 Dawn - We took two groups of mice.
 We put one of them under fairly normal housing conditions and allowed them to eat when they should be active.
 In the second group of mice, we gave them food during what should’ve been their sleep time and then we tested their ability to learn and remember after being housed in these two conditions.